pohlai88/AIBOS-VMP/docs/ssot/db/COMPLIANCE_SUMMARY.md

 - [x] Reports directory structure created
 - [ ] DB connection implemented (Priority 1)
 - [ ] CI/CD gate added (Priority 1)

 ---

+## 🎯 Confidence Statement

+**Internal Use (L1):**
+This system is safe for internal use at L1 (Documented) level.
+All tables are properly documented, contracts are registered, and RLS policies are defined.

+**External Commitments (L2+):**
+External commitments (SLA, compliance claims, investor materials, customer contracts) require L2+ (Enforced) level.
+Currently at L1, so external claims must explicitly state "documented but not yet enforced" or wait for L2 milestone.

+**Protection:** This statement protects the organization in legal, sales, and compliance contexts by clearly delineating internal readiness vs. external commitments.

+---